nickums224/yougonnawin/README.md

 New goal of project was to create a code that would be an at home random number selector.
 This code would display a list/lists of numbers that contained 6 random numbers ranging from 1-69.
 After running the code it should prompt the user with a question, "How many times are you going to play?"
 The user would put a number of his/her choosing and the code would generate that many sets.

 Problems with my code: not sure if the code will generate duplicates (this can not happen in the real game), the code is not useful for anyone other than someone who wants the code to generate the numbers at home instead of using the autmotaed generator provided at the store you buy the ticket at.

+The only library I imported was random.
+Out of a lot of research and stress of trying to figure out how I could do my intial proposed project, I discovered that getting a more simpplicit code to just work would be much better.
+I tried to import libraries such as collections, itertools, and time.